Where Can I Watch the FIFA World Cup?

 Puerto Vallarta packs a year-round calendar of live music, drag, dance, food, and culture into a walkable bayfront city — and the schedule changes every day.
 This guide is the locals' cheat sheet: tonight's shows, this weekend's headliners, restaurants and bars worth your time, tours and day trips, free things to do, and active deals — all pulled from the same calendar PV residents and snowbirds check first.
 Scroll for the live data; bookmark this page and come back tomorrow for an entirely new lineup.

-11 events today (Sunday, May 31, 2026) — daytime tours, afternoon happy hours, and evening shows
+12 events today (Wednesday, July 15, 2026) — daytime tours, afternoon happy hours, and evening shows

 Friday, Saturday, and Sunday — headliner shows, market days, and dance nights